solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    ![The Run all button on the notebook toolbar is highlighted.](media/studio-notebooks-toolbar-run-all.png "Synapse Analytics Notebooks")

-10. While the notebook is running, let's take a look at what is happening in each cell.
+10. While the notebook is running, let's take a look at what each cell is doing.

     - **Cell 1** sets the required configuration to connect to an Azure Blob Storage account.
-A SAS token is used to restrict the notebook to only read and list actions on the storage account container.
+A shared access signature or [SAS token](https://docs.microsoft.com/azure/storage/common/storage-sas-overview) is used to grant limited access to the storage account.
+The SAS token specified restricts the notebook to only read and list actions on blob storage container.

     ![Cell 1 of the notebook is displayed.](media/studio-notebooks-ex2-ingest-cell-1.png "Synapse Analytics Notebooks")